kevonc/kevoncheung.com/content/articles/20210927-creators-monetization-challenges.md

 Even though some students would come to me and said the 30 days challenge was good and game-changing for them, I knew I should take a pause, revisit what I learned, and create a better course.

-It is also why I'm part of the Maven Course Accelerator to improve my course design and facilitation skills.
+It is also why I'm part of the <a href="https://maven.com/maven/course-accelerator">Maven Course Accelerator</a> to improve my course design and facilitation skills.

 ## I stopped collecting recurring membership fee